Alumni Privacy Notice

 We are relying on Legitimate Interest to establish our basis for the use of personal data.
 Our legitimate interests for processing data and sending communications are as follows:

-1. For basic administration of a degree granting institution, we maintain University records for alumni and award verification purposes
+- For basic administration of a degree granting institution, we maintain University records for alumni and award verification purposes

-2. Under our charitable purpose as an education provider, we fundraise to support students and the work of the University
+- Under our charitable purpose as an education provider, we fundraise to support students and the work of the University

-3. With the goal of supporting the university community, we focus on employability of alumni all over the world, we promote the Brunel network, including careers support, networking, mentoring, business support and available facilities AND organise and publicise social and professional networking events for the benefit of the Brunel community AND publicise further study options, including scholarships, open to our alumni AND find volunteers for mentoring, speaking and other opportunities for the benefit of the Brunel community
+- With the goal of supporting the university community, we focus on employability of alumni all over the world, we promote the Brunel network, including careers support, networking, mentoring, business support and available facilities, including:

-4. For archiving purposes in the public interest, scientific or historical research purposes or statistical purposes, we comply with mandatory government research and other research for the benefit of Brunel and/or higher education in general
+- For archiving purposes in the public interest, scientific or historical research purposes or statistical purposes, we comply with mandatory government research and other research for the benefit of Brunel and/or higher education in general

-5. Under our duty to provide news about its activities to stakeholders and public engagement mission, we disseminate key news about Brunel to its stakeholders to help meet the requirements of funding bodies, statutory bodies and supporters, as well as to generate further opportunities
+- Under our duty to provide news about its activities to stakeholders and public engagement mission, we disseminate key news about Brunel to its stakeholders to help meet the requirements of funding bodies, statutory bodies and supporters, as well as to generate further opportunities

 We collect information in the following ways:

 Information we get from alumni and student records, which may include personal information like your name, course and degree details, date of birth, and your contact details such as postal address, email address, and telephone number.
 The relationship our former students have with Brunel University London is lifelong and you become a member of our Alumni Community upon graduation or leaving.
-Our team aims to provide support as well as communicate important information and opportunities on a regular basis in order to keep you informed and engaged with what is happening at Brunel.
+Our team aims to provide support as well as communicate important information and opportunities on a regular basis to keep you informed and engaged with what is happening at Brunel.

 Information from third parties.
 We may also receive information about you from third parties.
-This can include updates on information such as your name, postal address, email address, phone number, your geographic location (for mobile devices), credit/debit card details and whether you are a tax payer so that we can claim Gift Aid.
+This can include updates on information such as your name, postal address, email address, phone number, your geographic location (for mobile devices), credit/debit card details and whether you are a taxpayer so that we can claim Gift Aid.

 What we do with your information